jxrchan/LinkedOut/README.md

 Emma chose her role as a Job Seeker and fills in her email.

 <img width="821" alt="Screenshot 2024-07-10 at 11 15 08 AM" src="https://github.com/jxrchan/LinkedOut/assets/169599607/13c6c7e1-ca9e-4495-9d31-949ae69d3e92">

 After clicking register, there will be a pop up box coming down which asks for password, name and description about yourself.
 You have completed your registration by clicking Register button.
-Then, you can click Login Now! to go back to Log in Page.
+Then, you can click Login Now! to go back to Log in Page which is the first image that we show you before.